epersonate/documentation/docs/live-demo.md

 ![register](/images/demo.gif)

-If you'd like to see EPersonate in action, go ahead and login to [EPersonate Demo Account](https://epersonate.com) using the following credentials:
+If you'd like to see ePersonate in action, go ahead and login to [ePersonate Demo Account](https://epersonate.com) using the following credentials:

 ```
 email: demo@epersonate.com